 Tiny Studio Apartment Bathroom Remodel

-According to id 818 Design Group, this bathroom was formerly the small kitchen of a studio apartment in Manhattan and after combining the studio with a two-bedroom apartment next door, it is now the master bathroom en suite to a master bedroom.
-The bronze glass tiles and cream-colored porcelain tiles all speak to the finishes used in the master bedroom.
+According to id 818 Design Group, this bathroom was formerly the small kitchen of a studio apartment in Manhattan and after combining the studio with a two-bedroom apartment next door, it is now the primary bathroom en suite to a primary bedroom.
+The bronze glass tiles and cream-colored porcelain tiles all speak to the finishes used in the primary bedroom.
 With a large standing shower and a thermostatic system, the bathroom feels like a luxurious escape from the hectic Manhattan lifestyle.